Crawling technicolor: NG-mode conformal-invariant world at alphaIR

 Clearly, conformal group theory fails for $\cal M$-dependent amplitudes at $\alphaIR$.
 However, it has always been accepted that symmetries of the Hamiltonian, whether hidden or approximate, become exact for coefficient functions in short-distance expansions.
 These rules were originally proposed \cite{KGW69} for approximate scale and chiral $SU(N_f)_L \times SU(N_f)_R$ symmetry (hidden in the chiral case), and later applied to hidden scale and conformal invariance \cite{RJC72}.
 Subsequently, asymptotic chiral invariance was derived from soft-pion identities \cite{Bernard75}.
 Here we extend this method to derive asymptotic scale and conformal invariance from the soft-dilaton theorems (\ref{softsigma}) and (\ref{softsigma3}).

 We begin with the coordinate-space version of the scaling identity (\ref{softsigma}) for a general operator product:

-In what follows, neighbourhoods of coinciding points are excised to avoid time-ordering ambiguities involving $\delta^4(x_m-x_{m'})$ and its derivatives, as in \cite{KGW69}.
-For a subset $m \in S$ of the operators ${\cal O}_m$ in eq.~(\ref{softsigma4}), there is an operator-product expansion
+In what follows, neighborhoods of coinciding points are excised to avoid time-ordering ambiguities involving $\delta^4(x_m-x_{m'})$ and its derivatives, as in Ref.~\cite{KGW69}.
+For a subset $m \in S$ of the operators ${\cal O}_m$ in Eq.~(\ref{softsigma4}), there is an operator-product expansion

 for the short-distance limit $x_{\ell \in S} \to 0$ with other coordinates $x_{\ell \not\in S}$ held fixed at values $\not= 0$.
-When eq.~(\ref{OPE}) is inserted on each side of eq.~(\ref{softsigma4}), the result is an equivalence between asymptotic expansions:
+When Eq.~(\ref{OPE}) is inserted into each side of Eq.~(\ref{softsigma4}), the result is an equivalence between asymptotic expansions: \begin{widetext}